Unexploded ordnance: Canada

 After World War II, much unused ordnance in Canada was dumped along the country's eastern and western coasts at sites selected by the Canadian military.
-Other UXO in Canada is found on sites used by the Canadian military for operations, training and weapons tests.
+Other UXO in Canada is found on sites used by the Canadian military for operations, training and weapons tests, such as the former Tracadie Range, in Tracadie-Sheila, New Brunswick.
 These sites are labeled under the "legacy sites" program created in 2005 to identify areas and quantify risk due to UXO.
 As of 2019, the Department of National Defence has confirmed 62 locations as legacy sites, with a further 774 sites in assessment.
 There has been controversy because some lands appropriated by the military during World War II were owned by First Nations, such as 2,000 acres that make up Camp Ipperwash in Ontario, which was given with the understanding that the land would be given back at the end of the war.
 These lands have required and still need extensive clean-up efforts due to the possible presence of UXO.